Photos courtesy Disneyland Resort

-An equine chiropractor, nutritionist and farrier provide regular care for the horses, and a veterinarian is on call 24 hours a day, 7 days a week.
+An equine chiropractor, nutritionist and farrier provide regular care for the horses of Disney, and a veterinarian is on call 24 hours a day, 7 days a week.
 The horses eat grass hay (fed in a slow feeder), grain and supplements, and are weighed once a month to ensure a healthy weight is maintained.
 Some are barefoot, while others wear shoes.

 Each horse at the Circle D works for three days a week at Disneyland, hauling the horse-drawn streetcar on Main Street, or pulling the Cinderella Crystal Coach for fairytale weddings and other special events at the resort.

 On their working days, a horse trailer transports them to the resort.
-A six-stall barn backstage at the park houses them during their work period.
+A six-stall barn backstage at the park houses the Disney horses during their work period.
 On the other days, the horses are ridden, driven or do groundwork to keep them in shape.

 How does a horse become lucky enough to be part of the Disneyland herd?
 According to Hungerford, the horses come from a number of different places, including private owners and training barns.